 InnoDB indexes are

-B-trees where the index
+B-trees where the index records

-size of an index page is 16KB.
-When new records are inserted,
+index page is 16KB.

-InnoDB tries to leave 1/16 of the page free
+InnoDB tries to leave 1/16 of the page free for

 15/16 full.
 If the fill

 factor of an index page drops below 1/2,

-InnoDB tries to contract the index tree to
+InnoDB tries to contract the index tree to free

-You can specify the page
+You can define the page size

-InnoDB tablespaces in a
+InnoDB tablespaces in a MySQL instance

 by setting the